 Cortisol is one of the main hormones that the adrenals produce.
 The adrenals also produce other hormones such as DHEA, androstenedione, testosterone, estrogen and progesterone.

-When we are in this state, it is only a matter of time before we start to experience the effects of this.
+When we are in this chronically stressed state, it is only a matter of time before we start to experience the negative health effects of this.
 For example, I know when I am on the limit because I can’t sleep, my moods change, I get night sweats, I get irritable and I don’t want to talk to anyone!

-This is because the body goes into “fight or flight” and the body will go into natural preservation mode storing fat, shutting down any other non-life threatening processes in order to survive.
-But over time, this non stop state of “fight or flight” leads to uncomfortable symptoms, lowers quality of life, disease, and lack of zest for life.
+This is because during stress the body goes into “fight or flight” and enter our natural preservation mode storing fat, shutting down any other non-life threatening processes in order to survive.
+Over time, this nonstop state of “fight or flight” leads to a mountain of health problems.